 After many requests from our followers and YouTube subscribers, we decided it was time to do a review about the wonderful Alice in Wonderland pop-up book.
 The Alice’s Adventures in Wonderland Pop-Up Book, created by paper engineer Robert Sabuda, is definitely one of our favorite pop-up books in our collection.
 It’s the number 1 pop-up book on our top 10 list!

 This book tells us the story of Alice, originally written by Lewiss Carroll, through over 6 impressive and very well engineered pop-up spreads.
 Each spread contains a mini booklet in which the story is told together with multiple mini pop-ups.
-Sabuda’s maintained John Tenniel’s classic style of drawing for this pop-up book, but with the addition of his own personal details the book gets a nice and fresh look over it.
+Sabuda’s maintained John Tenniel’s classic style of drawing for this pop-up book, but with the addition of his own personal details, the book gets a nice and fresh look at it.
 Each pop-up is designed en created with care and attention to detail what makes it highly enjoyable to read.